 Following my failed attempt to sneak into an abandoned amusement park in Kansas, the Great Plains road trip carried on into Oklahoma, a state I had visited once before, for just two hours.

 That makes 21 capitol buildings I’ve seen in person.
 Not that anyone’s counting.
 This may have been my favorite, with the Native American warrior atop the dome.

 Oklahoma City is a very quirky city.
-My first stop was the American Banjo Museum, an entire facility dedicated to the classic stringed instrument beloved by everyone from Mumford & Sons to Kermit the Frog.
+My first stop was the American Banjo Museum, an entire facility dedicated to the instrument beloved by everyone from Mumford & Sons to Kermit the Frog.

 Because up next was the Museum of Osteology, which collects skeletons of wild animals and puts them on display together in one large room.
 If you cared to count them all up, you’d find more than 300 skeletons here.